 As applications move towards the cloud, microservices architecture is becoming more dispersed, making the ability to monitor logs essential.
 New Relic offers a fast, scalable log management platform so you can connect your logs with the rest of your telemetry and infrastructure data in a single place.
 See how it works with this video (approx. 2 minutes).

 Our log management solution provides deeper visibility into application and infrastructure performance data (events and errors) to reduce mean-time-to-resolve (MTTR) and quickly troubleshoot production incidents.
-It does this by providing super-fast searching capabilities, alerts, and co-location of application, infrastructure, and log data, while visualizing everything from a single place.

 Log management features include: